-Understanding foundational principles of human subjects research (e.g., informed consent, voluntary withdrawal, etc.), as well as potential risks in data collection and storage, will help you design a stronger research protocol.
+At the earliest stages of planning your project, you should complete human participant research training.
+Understanding foundational principles of human participant research (e.g., informed consent, voluntary withdrawal, etc.), as well as potential risks in data collection and storage, will help you design a stronger protocol.

 Project reclassification or conclusion